 Just use cream thread and a tack stitch- add a tack stitch everywhere you had a pin.

-For extra reinforcement- you are going to stitch with your machine ON TOP of the strips/tshirt- catching all the layers (this will keep the strips from falling down when the kids walk around)
+For extra reinforcement- you are going to stitch with your machine ON TOP of the strips/tshirt- catching all the layers (this will keep the strips from falling down when the kids walk around).
+If you don’t have a sewing machine, run a line of close together hand stitches up along the side seams of the shirts.

-For the girls t-shirt- gather up some lace or tulle and hand stitch it into the t-shirt in a few spots.
+Optional: For the girls’ mummy t-shirt- gather up some lace or tulle and hand stitch it into the t-shirt in a few spots.

 That’s it for the t-shirts- I’d recommend helping your kids get dressed in them as you don’t want to tangle the strips as they take it on and off.